Archie-Yang/PcscDotNet/README.md

 ### [IPcscProvider Interface](src/PcscDotNet/IPcscProvider.cs "Go to Source")

-This interface declares the properties and methods which needs to be implemented for accessing *PC/SC*.
+This interface declares the members that need to be implemented for accessing *PC/SC* functions.

-> The property: `UseUnicode`, determines which characters encoding (**ANSI** when `false` or **Unicode** when `true`) is used for calling specific methods of provider. (e.g., the encoding of group/reader names, in `SCardListReaders`.)

-Currently, this interface declares these methods:
+These are the methods declared with the same name of *PC/SC* functions currently:

 - `SCardCancel`
 - `SCardEstablishContext`